 How Much Do Lab Tests Cost? | Liberty HealthShare

 A lab test is necessary for diagnosing and treating health-related issues.
 Going for a lab test without health insurance can be quite costly.
-That’s because lab test costs depend on the type of test, location, and insurance coverage.
+That's because lab test costs usually depend on the type of test, location, and insurance coverage.

-Regardless of whether or not you have insurance, lab tests can range from $100 to $1,000, and depending on your health needs, you may need more than one lab test.
+Regardless of whether or not you have health insurance, lab tests can range from $100 to $1,000, and depending on your health needs, you may need more than one lab test.
 But some lab tests are an important part of a preventative health care plan.
-So, you shouldn’t be passing on the tests you need because they cost too much!
+So, you shouldn't be passing on the tests you need because they cost too much!

-Common Lab Tests Panels
+Common Blood Tests and Lab Test Panels

 Measures the total cholesterol level in the blood and breaks it down into good or bad components.
 You can use this test to screen for any risk of heart disease.